edgelesssys/marblerun/docs/versioned_docs/version-1.2/workflows/add-service.md

 The environment variables have the following purposes.

 * `EDG_MARBLE_COORDINATOR_ADDR` is the network address of the Coordinator's API for Marbles.
-When you deploy the Coordinator using our Helm repository as is described in our [deploying MarbleRun hands-on](../deployment/kubernetes.md), the default address is `coordinator-mesh-api.marblerun:2001`.
+When you deploy the Coordinator using the Helm repository as is described in the [deploying MarbleRun hands-on](../deployment/kubernetes.md), the default address is `coordinator-mesh-api.marblerun:2001`.

 * `EDG_MARBLE_TYPE` needs to reference one entry from your manifest's `Marbles` section.